slang-i18n/slang/README.md

 ## Features

 - 🚀 Minimal setup, create JSON files and get started!
 No configuration needed.
-- 📦 Self-contained, you can remove this library after generation
+- 📦 Self-contained, you can remove this library after generation.
-- 🐞 Bug-resistant, no typos or missing arguments possible due to static checking
+- 🐞 Bug-resistant, no typos or missing arguments possible due to compiler errors.
 - ⚡ Fast, you get translations using native dart method calls, zero parsing!
-- ⚙ Configurable, English is not the default language?
+- 🔨 Configurable, English is not the default language?
 Configure it in `build.yaml`!

 You can see an example of the generated file [here](https://github.com/Tienisto/flutter-fast-i18n/blob/master/example/lib/i18n/strings.g.dart).